V2dha/NOvid-20/README.md

 ![9](https://user-images.githubusercontent.com/50369708/98961564-b2e36300-252b-11eb-88e5-87f867187cc1.PNG)

 # Tech Stack
 1. Used Ensemble Machine Classifying methods to classify the symptoms entered by the user.
-The accuracy achieved by the model is 81.2% using Random Forest classifier.
+The accuracy achieved by the model is 98.2% using Random Forest classifier.
 2. Used flask server for the model deployment on Heroku.
 3. The frontend is made using bootstrap template.
-4. The chatbot is powered by SnatchBot.

 # Future Scope
 1. Would work on enabling NLP on the chatbot to make it interactive for the users.
-2. Increasing the accuracy of the model.